 We are constantly striving for a cleaner, greener fleet it's one of our goals in creating sustainable communities and reducing our global footprint.

-We are helping clear the air!
-By installing special filters and catalysts on over 180 diesel powered buses through a retrofit program, we will reduce their particulate matter emissions by 50%, hydrocarbons by 16 tonnes a year and carbon monoxide by 222 tonnes a year.
+B.C.
+Air Action Plan - Over 180 older diesel-powered buses were retrofitted to receive filters and catalysts reducing particulate matter emissions by 50 per cent, hydrocarbons by 16 tonnes a year and carbon monoxide by 222 tonnes a year.

 Biodiesel - As of 2007, we use a renewable biodiesel blended with ultra-low sulphur diesel.
 Biodiesel is a natural choice in the migration from fossil fuels to clean sources of energy.
 BC Transits leadership in blending biodiesel was recognized by the Standards Council of Canada.
 Since 2010 B.C. legislation requires that all diesel sold in the province has a percentage of biodiesel.

 Vicinity Bus - BC Transit is the first company in North America to test and purchase medium-duty Vicinity buses which offer substantial advances in fuel efficiency and long-term cost savings when compared to conventional buses.
 Check out this edition of Transit TV on the launch of the Vicinity bus in Nelson.

 Compressed Natural Gas (CNG) - Our first CNG fleet of

 25 buses will begin operating in Nanaimo this year.
 CNG buses

 have lower and more stable fuel prices, quieter engines and